Blue Peter pets: Kari and Oke

-Kari and OkeKari and Oke were rescued as kittens and placed in the care of Wood Green Animal Shelters in Heydon, Cambridgeshire.
+were rescued as kittens and placed in the care of Wood Green Animal Shelters in Heydon, Cambridgeshire.
 Oke was found abandoned in a bush and the staff of the centre set about the tricky task of trying to encourage Kari's mother to adopt Oke.
 The plan worked and the pair became brother and sister.
 Six weeks after being rescued, they made their Blue Peter debut.
 They were named after John Leslie and Diane-Louise Jordan's Summer Expedition to Japan in 1991, where they performed karaoke.
 Kari and Oke retired from the programme in 2004, shortly after their 13th birthday.
 Kari died in 2006 at the age of 15; Oke died in mid-2011, aged 20.

+Smudge

-SmudgeSmudge (10th July 2004-2005) was one of the shortest serving Blue Peter pets.
-First seen on-screen on 14th September 2004, Smudge was named as a kitten by the viewers and was one of the most popular kittens on the show, but died in 2005 from the injuries sustained after being hit by a car.
+Smudge (10 July 2004 – 2005) was one of the shortest serving Blue Peter pets.
+First seen on-screen on 14 September 2004, Smudge was named as a kitten by the viewers and was one of the most popular kittens on the show, but died in 2005 from injuries sustained after being hit by a car.